2022 Tampa Bay Buccaneers season: Week 10: vs. Seattle Seahawks

 Running back Rachaad White rushed for 105 yards and Leonard Fournette put up 57 yards and one touchdown on the ground as Tampa Bay defeated Seattle 21–16 at the inaugural Munich Game.
 It was Tampa Bay's first win in four appearances in the NFL International Series, and the Buccaneers moved back into sole possession of first place in the NFC South.
 Linebacker Devin White led the defense, recording eight combined tackles, two sacks, a tackle for loss, three quarterback hits and a forced fumble, just days after the death of his father.

 Seattle won the coin toss and elected to defer.
 Both teams went scoreless on their first two possessions.
 Tampa Bay had a three-and-out, and a missed field goal.
 Seattle punted both times, and the first quarter was scoreless.
 Tampa Bay was driving into Seahawks territory to start the second quarter.
 On 3rd & 10 at the Seattle 31, quarterback Tom Brady found Julio Jones wide open on a crossing route.
-Jones turned up field and was met at the goal line, but absorbed the hit and managed to skirt inside the pylon for a 31-yard touchdown pass.
+Jones turned upfield and was met at the goal line, but absorbed the hit and managed to skirt inside the pylon for a 31-yard touchdown pass.
 Tampa Bay took a 7–0 lead.
 After another Seattle three-and-out, the Buccaneers got the ball back with 12:05 left in the half.
 Brady drove the Buccaneers 86 yards in 13 plays, notching six first downs.
 Brady connected to Chris Godwin for a 19-yard gain, then found a wide open Scotty Miller at the Seattle 5 yard line.
 Miller jumped high to make the catch, fell to the ground, bobbled the ball initially, then re-secured it for the reception.
 Two plays later, Leonard Fournette was in the endzone with a 1-yard touchdown run.
 Tampa Bay took a 14–0 lead into halftime.